 Welcome to the last installment of our Parent Feeding Practices series, where we look at the tactics parents use to get their kids to eat and how they effect your child’s eating.

-We’ve covered prompting/pressuring and restricting, and are now winding down with the ever-controversial rewarding kids for eating topic.
+We’ve covered prompting and pressuring your child to eat and food restriction, and are now winding down with the ever-controversial rewarding kids for eating topic.
 The truth is, we’ve all probably succumbed to rewarding our kids for eating, whether we like to admit it or not.
 It’s a prevalent practice, and sometimes we do it without thinking.

 Today I’m taking a different approach and sharing a conversation I had with my 15 year old daughter, G.